 His mother encouraged him by following at a distance, praying that he would stay strong in his faith.
 When he was finally thrown into a dungeon in a coastal city, she begged the magistrate to let her visit him for a few days.

 Thinking she intended to convince her son to save his life by worshipping the gods, the magistrate agreed.
 But Julian's mother spent the time praying with her beloved boy, urging him not to give in no matter what was done to him.
-She contrasted the darkness of the dungeon with the light of the Kingdom, the light that illumines all darkness and that awaited Julian if he would remain strong.
+She contrasted the darkness of the dungeon with the light of the Kingdom, the light that banishes all darkness.
+She reminded him that the heavenly light awaited him if he would remain strong.

 When the mother and son were brought before the magistrate, they both denounced the vain superstitions of the gods, and declared their devotion to Jesus Christ.
 The magistrate, feeling he had been tricked, ordered their immediate execution.

 Over Saint Julian's relics, which were eventually taken to Antioch, Saint John Chrysostom eulogized him, and in Saint John's words we hear about the light that illumines and the light that burns.
 He said, "A holy voice comes forth from the lips of the martyr, and with this voice is poured out a light brighter than the rays of the sun."
 He also said, "Take whomsoever you will, be he a madman or one possessed, and lead him to the grave of this saint, to the martyr's relics, and you will see the demon immediately jump out and flee as from a blazing fire."